fanff/agentkit/docs/docusaurus/docs/setup/setup_development.md

 2. Full local set-up: Use when you want to run both backend and frontend apps entirely locally without Docker.
 Suitable for local development without Docker, development on machines without Docker support, or quick prototyping.

+3. Agent Development set-up: Use when you want to run the agent locally and perform advanced debugging on it.

 ## Development set-up

 ### Prerequisites